-Shrimp scampi in its original form is sautéed shrimp served in a simple white sauce made with butter, olive oil, garlic, lemon, and a dry white wine like pinot grigio or sauvignon blanc.
-Usually, it’s served on its own with crunchy bread or over some sort of pasta topped with fresh parsley.
+Shrimp scampi in its original form consists of sautéed shrimp served in a simple wine-based sauce made with butter, olive oil, garlic, and lemon.
+Shrimp scampi is usually served along crunchy toasted Italian bread or over some sort of pasta.
+The bread is one of my favorite parts!

-For starters, I marinate my shrimp for about 30 minutes in garlic, olive oil, and lemon juice to really enhance the flavor.
+- Marinate the shrimp 30 minutes prior to cooking in garlic, olive oil, and lemon juice to really enhance the flavor.
 This is not mandatory, but an awesome tip I got from Bon Appétit.
 It makes a big difference in the final flavor.

-Yes, you can use shrimp in any form.
-Both Frozen raw or cooked.
-Just be sure to fully thaw any shrimp you use before cooking.
+- You can use raw, frozen, or thawed shrimp in any form.
+Be sure to fully thaw any shrimp you use before cooking.
 You can do this in the refrigerator gradually or quickly by running frozen shrimp under cool water in a colander for about 10 minutes.
 Never use warm water to thaw raw shrimp.

-Be sure to always get peeled and deveined shrimp.
+- Be sure to always get peeled and deveined shrimp.
 Regardless of fresh or frozen.
 This will save you a lot of unnecessary time and effort.
-You can remove the tail shell before cooking or cook/serve with the tails on.
+You can remove the tail shell before cooking or cook/serve with the tail on.
 Tails look better for presentation but require removing before eating.

 Isreali Couscous Verus Couscous

 Couscous is essentially toasted pasta made with semolina flour.
 This recipe calls for Israeli couscous, which is larger and more pearl-like than regular couscous.
 Once cooked, Israeli couscous is roughly the size of peas.
 It’s important to get Israeli couscous as it has much more of a pasta taste and texture than the more gritty smaller couscous.

 You can also substitute couscous with your favorite pasta (or none at all), although I think this recipe works best as is with Israeli couscous.